SAFE-Stack/SAFE-BookStore/README.md

-# A web stack designed for developer happiness
+# SAFE - A web stack designed for developer happiness

-The following document describes the Fable + Suave sample project.
+The following document describes the [SAFE-Stack](https://safe-stack.github.io/) sample project.
+SAFE is a technology stack that brings together several technologies into a single, coherent stack for typesafe, flexible end-to-end web-enabled applications that are written entirely in F#.

 You can see it running on azure at http://fable-suave.azurewebsites.net.

 ## Requirements